-June Brown: EastEnders veteran dies aged 95
+June Brown: EastEnders' Dot Cotton dies aged 95

 One of her most moving and controversial moments came when her close friend Ethel, who was terminally ill, asked Dot to help her take an overdose of morphine to end her life.

-Dot wrestled with her Christian beliefs but left out morphine pills for Ethel to use.
+Dot wrestled with her Christian beliefs but ultimately decided to leave out morphine pills for Ethel to take.

+Her relationship with husband Jim Branning, played by the late John Bardon, was much cherished by fans of the soap.

-Brown remained a favourite with viewers for years, but during a podcast interview in February 2020, Brown confirmed that she had left the series "for good".
+Brown remained a favourite with viewers for years, but during a podcast interview in February 2020, she confirmed that she had left the series "for good".

 In the last episode she featured in, Dot Cotton - or Dot Branning - left a voicemail message for another character, Sonia Fowler, saying she had moved to Ireland.